replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Fixes an issue where the same license could be installed more than once in some cases.
 * Fixes an issue where the Cluster Management tab was not always initially present for Kubernetes installer-created clusters.
 * Fixes an issue where attempting to re-download a pending application version would fail after upgrading the admin console from KOTS 1.65.
-* Fixes an issue where the app icon in the metadata did not show as the favicon on the TLS pages.
+* Fixes an issue where the application icon in the metadata did not show as the favicon on the TLS pages.

 ## 1.66.0